Skip to content

 We know winter sports can be expensive, so understanding your options will give you a great foundation for the decision making process.

 Even if you are not a complete newbie, making that first ski purchase can be daunting, especially for Eastern PA folks who live amongst smaller mountains that now experience temperate winters.
 There’s always a fine line between renting and buying, so we have compiled a list of factors that you should take into consideration before making your decision.
-Take a look at the pros and cons for each to see if you should keep renting or finally make the leap.
+Take a look at the pros and cons for each to see if you should buy or

 Assuming you are hooked on skiing, start writing down how much it costs you to rent during a season and do some simple math.
 Skis are not cheap, but continuously renting can add up fast, too.